We play physical games together to work off some energy, inside or outside. Everyone can get involved, it always fun and even the adults enjoy it!

 Singing is good for you and God loves to hear our joyful noise!

 We learn new songs and sing our favorites again.
 The words are sometimes accompanied with MAKATON signs that are a fun way to bring the songs alive.
+The New Life choir is for everyone of all ages and abilities.

 Sharing ideas, time, food and support is best done when your not alone.
 Simply being with others brings life to all.